YakaryBovine/Sundren/Rules/World/Major Projects.md

 When deciding the scope of the change, focus on how many people are going to be immediately affected by the project.
 Turning a town into a trading hub might incidentally affect a significant part of a kingdom, but the immediate consequences are felt only by the residents of that town, and perhaps their closest trading partners.
 The scope in that case would be simply that of a city, rather than a region.
 Banishing slavery throughout a kingdom would require a kingdom-sized change, while getting it banned within some smaller feudal region would require a proportionately lesser scope.

 If the PCs are trying to establish an educational institution, or a religious order, or some other sub-group meant to serve a chosen cause, the scope should be the largest general area the order can have influence in at any one time.
 A very small order of warrior-monks might only have enough devotees to affect a village-sized community or problem.
-An order with multiple monasteries and bases of opera tions throughout a kingdom might have enough muscle to affect events on a nation-wide scale.
+An order with multiple monasteries and bases of operations throughout a kingdom might have enough muscle to affect events on a nation-wide scale.
 In the same vein, a small academy might be enough to bring enlightened learning to a city, improving the lives of men and women there, but not have the reach to influence the greater region around it.
 Individual warrior-monks or specific scholars might play major roles elsewhere in the setting, but the institution itself can’t rely on the certainty of being able to step into such roles.

 In some cases, a PC might attempt to forge a Working or develop a specific bloodline of magical or cursed beings.
 Assuming that they have the necessary tools and opportunities to achieve such a great feat, the scope should apply to the total number of people affected by the magic over its entire course of existence.
 Thus, a village-sized change like this might apply to ten generations of a very small blood line, the enchantment lasting for a very long time but applying only to a few people at any one time.
 It might be reproduced by special training, magical consecration, or a natural inherited bloodline.
 Once the scope limit is reached, the magic can no longer be transmitted, as it has either been exhausted or the subtle shiftings of the magic have damaged it beyond repair.
 Conversely, a very large scope for such a work might mean that many people are so affected, though a very large change like that would only last for a few generations before reaching the maximum affected population.
 Because of such limits, many such empowered bloodlines or augmented magical traditions are very selective about adding new members.